briangershon/planning-poker/README.md

 ## Publishing instructions

-- Update changelog and commit
+- Update changelog, and remember to add link to the bottom and updated the `unreleased` link too.
+Commit.
 - `git tag -a v1.2.3`
 - `git push origin v1.2.3`